Why We Don’t Use Seed Oils (And What We Use Instead)

 From a manufacturing perspective, seed oils make sense because they:

-extend shelf life
+• Extend shelf life

-improve texture and mouthfeel
+• Improve texture and mouthfeel

-help ingredients blend consistently
+• Help ingredients blend consistently

-keep costs low
+• Keep costs low

+They solve a lot of production problems.
 But those are production problems — not necessarily food quality priorities.

 The Real Question Isn't "Are They Convenient?"

-👉 How do they fit into the overall quality of the food you’re eating regularly?
+It's: how do they fit into the overall quality of the food you're eating regularly?

+Because for most people, seed oils aren't occasional.
+They show up in frozen meals, restaurant food, sauces and dressings, snacks — even foods labeled "healthy."
 Which means they become a repeated part of your diet without much thought.

 Why We Made a Different Choice

-👉 Does this support how we want people to feel after they eat?
+We didn't remove seed oils to make a statement.
+We removed them because of a simple question: does this support how we want people to feel after they eat?

 For us, the answer was no. So we chose a different path.